troubleshootme/CollegeFB_Model/README.md

 ARIMA model to find optimal number of seasons to include in model ?

-Use PCA with Lasso, reduce variables with stepwise selection, use decision trees to find important variables
+Use PCA with Lasso, reduce variables with stepwise selection, use decision tree importance vs randon number generator to find important variables

 # College Football Prediction Model